fritshoogland-yugabyte/yb_stats/README.md

 You can exclude gathering threads data using the: `--disable-threads` switch.

 # Usage
 For data gathering, yb_stats requires to be provded the hostnames or ip addresses, and the port numbers if these are non-default.
 Hostnames and ports are provided using separate switches: `--hosts` and `--ports`.
-Once hostnames or ports have been specified, these will be stored in the current working directory in a file called `.env`, which allows yb_stats to use the hostnames and ports without requiring to specify them again.

 This is how hostnames or ip addresses are specified:
 ```